technoon-org/technoon.org/lesson_1/slides.md

 * Online services for **hosting/sharing Git repositories**
   * Many can be self-hosted in your corporate environment
-  * GitLab even has an open-source version
+  * Some have an open-source edition, like GitLab
 * Provide features for:

 ::: incremental